islamazhar/eval_Gap2Seq/README.md

 Now you have python 3.4.1 available through pyenv.
 Now install snakemake through pip3 or clone repository (see [install_snakemake](https://bitbucket.org/johanneskoester/snakemake/wiki/Documentation#markdown-header-installation))

+### Preliminaries

+We assume that you have Gap2Seq, GapCloser and GapFiller installed and in path (callable in terminal).
+Gap2Seq and GapCloser are binaries and can be naturally placed in any folder that you have in SYSPATH.
+For GapFiller, e.g. use the following code and name the script GapFiller and place it in you path

+     #!/bin/bash
+     for arg in "$@"; do
+     args="$args $arg"
+     done

+     perl /home/kris/source/GapFiller_v1-10_linux-x86_64/./GapFiller.pl $args

 ### Running snakemake

 In the current shell, run